-Solution provider takeaway: Solution providers can deliver a great ROI argument around virtualizing customers' disaster recovery site.
+Solution provider takeaway: Solution providers can deliver a great ROI argument around virtualizing customers'

 That said, customers still need to optimize their DR strategy, primarily to free up funding for other projects and to improve their DR readiness.
 By guiding them toward a virtualized DR strategy, you can address both of those needs -- and enhance your value proposition.

 While many, if not most, customers have already started a local virtualization project, only a few have even begun to incorporate virtualization into their DR strategy.
 The first step in getting them there is to explain the four main cost benefits of virtualized DR: savings from reductions in physical servers, power and storage, as well as from reduced hardware and firmware syncing requirements.